enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

 ## HTTP Client Abstraction Layer for Java - Documentation

-This document provides a comprehensive guide to the HTTP client abstraction layer, detailing its architecture, usage, and customization options.
-This abstraction allows for flexibility in choosing the most suitable HTTP client library for your Java project, promoting adaptability and maintainability.
+This document provides a comprehensive guide to the HTTP clientService abstraction layer, detailing its architecture, usage, and customization options.
+This abstraction allows for flexibility in choosing the most suitable HTTP clientService library for your Java project, promoting adaptability and maintainability.

 **1. Introduction**

 Many Java projects require interaction with external APIs or services through HTTP requests.
-However, the choice of the HTTP client library can vary depending on project needs, dependencies, and developer preferences.
-To ensure flexibility and avoid tight coupling to a specific client library, a robust abstraction layer for HTTP communication is beneficial.
+However, the choice of the HTTP clientService library can vary depending on project needs, dependencies, and developer preferences.
+To ensure flexibility and avoid tight coupling to a specific clientService library, a robust abstraction layer for HTTP communication is beneficial.

 **2. Architecture Overview**

-The HTTP client abstraction layer follows a layered architecture, designed to promote modularity and maintainability.
+The HTTP clientService abstraction layer follows a layered architecture, designed to promote modularity and maintainability.
 The key components are:

-* **`HttpClientService` Interface:** This interface defines the core methods for making HTTP requests (GET and POST), serving as a contract for all HTTP client implementations.
-It acts as a high-level abstraction, hiding the underlying details of the chosen HTTP client library.
+* **`HttpClientService` Interface:** This interface defines the core methods for making HTTP requests (GET and POST), serving as a contract for all HTTP clientService implementations.
+It acts as a high-level abstraction, hiding the underlying details of the chosen HTTP clientService library.

 * **`AbstractHttpClientService` Class:** This abstract class implements the `HttpClientService` interface, providing common functionalities like URL and header validation.
 It delegates the actual HTTP request execution to concrete implementations through abstract methods (`doGET` and `doPOST`).
-This class simplifies the development of specific client implementations by handling essential tasks.
+This class simplifies the development of specific clientService implementations by handling essential tasks.

-* **Concrete HTTP Client Implementations:** This layer provides concrete implementations of the `HttpClientService` interface, each tailored to a specific HTTP client library (e.g., Apache HttpClient, Spring WebClient, OkHttp, etc.).
+* **Concrete HTTP Client Implementations:** This layer provides concrete implementations of the `HttpClientService` interface, each tailored to a specific HTTP clientService library (e.g., Apache HttpClient, Spring WebClient,
+  OkHttp, etc.).
 These implementations handle the library-specific details,
   including:
     * Sending HTTP requests.